apostrophecms/docs/docs/reference/modules/uploadfs.md

 The `@apostrophecms/uploadfs` module copies files to a web-accessible location and provides a consistent way to get the URLs that correspond to those files.
 It provides access to instances of the `uploadfs` npm module. `@apostrophecms/uploadfs` can also resize, crop and autorotate uploaded images.
 It includes S3-based, Azure-based, GCS-based, and local filesystem-based backends and you may supply others.

+An instance of the `uploadfs` module is available through `self.apos.uploadfs`.
+This can be used for custom uploads as long as the existing `/attachments` and `/apos-frontend` prefixes are avoided.
+For access to the `@apostrophecms/uploadfs` module instead, use `self.apos.modules['@apostrophecms/uploadfs']`.

 ## Selected Options
 ::: note
 These are only selected options.
 For additional options, see the [documentation](https://www.npmjs.com/package/uploadfs) for the `uploadfs` npm package.
 While the `@apostrophecms/uploadfs` module handles image manipulation, these image-related options are configured mostly by the `attachment` module and will be covered by the reference page for that module.